houstonhaynes/AD4SDocs/06 Fidelity framework Beyond Resilience.md

 The Fidelity framework demonstrates that software systems can move beyond mere resilience to true antifragility.
 By embracing principles like optionality, decentralization, and convex tinkering, it creates a system that can actually improve through exposure to stressors and volatility.

-The key insight is that antifragile software design doesn't just tolerate failure—it harnesses it as a driver of improvement.
+The key insight is that antifragile software design doesn't just tolerate failure, it harnesses it as a driver of improvement.
 The functional-first approach of F# combined with the ability to "go to the metal" creates a barbell strategy that combines safety with opportunity, while the actor model and supervision hierarchies transform potentially destructive failures into constructive learning experiences.

 Organizations seeking to build truly robust software systems should consider these principles of antifragile design, recognizing that the path to long-term stability paradoxically requires embracing volatility and designing systems that gain from disorder rather than merely surviving it.